-It is the expectation that office bearers will discharge their duties with the same prudence and diligence as they would use if they were entrusted with the management of the affairs of another person.
+• It is the expectation that office bearers will discharge their duties with the same prudence and diligence as they would use if they were entrusted with the management of the affairs of another person.
 This expectation includes regular attendance at meetings, careful attention to written reports and minutes and the ascertaining, whether by the questioning of other office-bearers attending meetings or otherwise, of all information necessary for the making of decisions.
 At times, office bearers may be called upon to take decisions concerning matters about which they are not competent to make judgements.
 It is important to "know what you do not know!"
 In such cases, the safe course is to postpone taking any decision until further advice has been obtained from a suitably qualified person.
-Congregations, of course, enjoy the status of being a charity.
-The Charities and Trustee Investment (Scotland) Act 2005 ("the Charity Act") places on those involved in the management of charities - termed in the Act as being "Charity Trustees" - certain positive duties to act in the interests of the charity to ensure the charity acts in a way consistent with its charitable purposes;
+Congregations, of course, enjoys the status of being a charity.
+The Charities and Trustee Investment (Scotland) Act 2005 ("the Charity Act") places on those involved in the management of charities - termed in the Act as being "Charity Trustees" - certain positive duties as follows: